Skate Plate 101

-Aluminum (most common), magnesium or platinum plates are preferred by skaters needing a plate that is less likely to break if used frequently, roughly or by a heavier skater.
+Aluminum (most common) or magnesium plates are preferred by skaters needing a plate that is less likely to break if used frequently, roughly or by a heavier skater.
 Alloy plates also offer more power transfer (less flex) than nylon plates.

 Lower priced aluminum plates have a tendency to be bit heavier and this can make skating a little more difficult for a smaller skater.
 Higher end metal alloy plates are lightweight like a nylon, but maintain the durability of a metal skate plate.
 When going with a metal alloy plate, look for something lightweight made from platinum or magnesium.

 Action – Single vs Double:

 King Pin Angle:

 Most skate plates come with a 45 degree angle or 10 degree angle.
 There are a few other angles, but these are the most common.
 Both styles can be advantageous for a variety of skaters.
 More elite skaters usually know which degree they prefer for their style and will stick with that at all times.
 Newer skaters may find it best to use the following suggestions, or experiment with both and see which one best suits their style of skating.

 10 degree plates tend to give a more stable feeling, because the kingpin and cushions are located more vertically under the skater.
 This is definitely the most common style.